 There is no magic exercise that will give you an hourglass figure or rock-hard, six-pack abs.
-There is, however, a combination of exercises that, when combined with a healthy diet and an adequate calorie-torching cardio routine, will trim your waist and allow those abs to peek through.
-Strengthening and tightening your oblique muscles can contribute to a smaller waist, stronger core and better shape to your entire midsection.
+There is, however, a combination of exercises that, when combined with a healthy diet and an adequate calorie-burning cardio routine, may trim your waist and allow those abs to peek through.
+Strengthening and tightening your oblique muscles can contribute to a, stronger core and better shape to your entire midsection.

 - Train the abdominals two to three times per week on non-consecutive days.
 Like any other muscle group, they need rest and recovery to repair and become stronger.

 - Consult your doctor, especially with twisting and leg-lifting exercises if you have low-back pain, as these exercises may be contraindicated.

 The Ab Circuit Workout

 Each circuit involves some sort of plank variation, because they are great at activating your whole core; a crunch or leg lift exercise, because they place extra emphasis on the rectus abdominis and obliques; and a dynamic exercise for calorie burning.
 Complete each circuit two to four times, depending on your level of fitness and available time.

 Ab Circuit 1

 Place a BOSU on the floor, dome side up.
 Position your elbows and forearms on the top of the ball and your feet behind you about shoulder-width apart.
 Perform a plank, keeping the glutes, abs, back, obliques and legs tight.
 With minimal movement, lift your left leg slowly and bring your left knee to the BOSU on the outside of your left elbow, keeping your foot off the floor.
 Contract your obliques and keep the hips low and facing the floor to try and make contact with the BOSU.
 Hold for a moment, return to plank and repeat on the right side.
 Do 10 per side.